 Well, after the eBay fuss I bought some catapult latex/elastic straps and searched hedges for a decent stick.
 Bingo, a windy evening and the next morning I was spoilt for choice.
 You need there to be a symmetrical Y shape in the wood, if it’s wonky it still works but the aim is all wrong.
 Sawing the branch into a Y shape.
 Yes, I know I know, chicken runs are not ideal work benches.
 You need to cut the “handle” end to be about the length of a brand new pencil, and the two angled branches a little shorter.

-PLEASE NOTE, cubby kit have sadly gone out of business, so these links may not work, but I am leaving it here as it was a lovely idea, and I love the photos.
+PLEASE NOTE, cubby kit have sadly gone out of business, but I am leaving it here as it was a lovely idea, and I love the photos.
 Recently the postman knocked with a rather large cardboard box, with pale blue printing on it to look like an old fashioned suitcase.
 He never gets things arrive addressed to him, so was a treat!
 Suitcase design on box (Jen had chicken pox in photos, sorry) The quality of the items in CubbyKits are really good, I was really impressed to find pencils and child scissors included…. often “complete” craft kits don’t have things like glue or child sized scissors, assuming every parent already has those, well I didn’t!
 So thanks muchly for those scissors, better than the ones his big brothers school use for sure.
-Some items in each kit could be kept after the CubbyKit […]
+Some items in each kit could be kept after the CubbyKit is finished.
+Some of the Contents […]